This is a list of submitted names in which an editor of the name is

 destrer meaning "warhorse".
 This name was popularized by the western novel 'Destry Rides Again' (1930, by Max Brand) and two subsequent identically-named film adaptations (1932 and 1939).

-ead "wealth, riches" or, by poetic extension, "prosperity, happiness".
-This name was used by the Anglo-Saxons, although it seems to have been rare.
+ead "wealth, fortune" or, by poetic extension, "prosperity, happiness".

 Edwy m Medieval EnglishModern form of